campanam/RatesTools/doc/pipeline_details.md

 Smithsonian's National Zoo and Conservation Biology Institute
 Stanford University

 The following document provides detailed descriptions of the steps included in the RatesTools pipeline.
+A directed acyclic graph of the RatesTools pipeline is available [here](ratestools-dag.mmd).
 Please note that the commands shown below only list non-standard options for clarity.
 We omit basic input/output required for these commands.
 See the documentation for these programs for operation details.

 ## prepareRef
 The prepareRef process indexes the reference sequence using `bwa index` [1] (and optionally the specified indexing algorithm) and `samtools faidx` [2].
 It also generates a sequence dictionary using `samtools dict`.